 Limitations and Alternatives

-Kelda will inform you when a request cannot be completed (e.g., absolute positioning, unauthorized uploads, project-level JSON edits).
+Kelda will inform you when a request cannot be completed (e.g., absolute positioning, project-level JSON edits, rotational transforms).
 In such cases, it will suggest a supported alternative and explain why the original request isn’t possible.

 Common Mistakes and How to Avoid Them